-Deadline: Date to be determined.
+Deadline: May 31, 2019.
 Abstracts received after the deadline will not be accepted.

-SUBMISSION OF ABSTRACTS AND GUIDELINES FOR PRESENTATIONS AND POSTERS
+SUBMISSION OF ABSTRACTS AND GUIDELINES FOR PRESENTATIONS, POSTERS AND STUDENT COMPETITIONS

-Deadline Date to be determined.
+Deadline Date is May 31, 2019.
 Abstracts received after this date will not be accepted.

 SUBMITTING YOUR ABSTRACT

 - Abstracts for all SON oral and poster presentations must be submitted via the SON Website HERE and not emailed.

 - Your abstract must be limited to 500 words.

 - Abstracts must be received by the dead line via the SON website and not emailed.
 After this date abstracts will not be accepted.

 Abstracts must be received by the deadline via the SON website and not emailed.
 Abstracts after this date will not be accepted.

 - Abstracts will be presented in a program booklet that will be distributed at the meeting.
 This version is unedited; therefore, you are requested to have your abstract reviewed by two colleagues before submission.